TCBL/tcbl-user-data-manager/README.md

 #
 # This is a sample configuration.
 # Copy it into your application.yml, adapt to your needs and place it where the application will read it:
-# - in this directory (when running from maven or from your IDE)
+# - in the project directory (when running from maven or from your IDE)
 # - in your working directory, next to the built jar file (when starting the jar file from the command line).
 #
 ####